globulus/swift-paging/README.md

 # SwiftPaging

 Swift Paging is a framework that helps you load and display pages of data from a larger dataset from local storage or over network.
 This approach allows your app to use both network bandwidth and system resources more efficiently.
-It is fully build on top of **Combine**, allowing you to harness its power, handle errors, etc.
+It's built on top of **Combine**, allowing you to harness its full power, handle errors easily, etc.

 ## Features